onincodes/iOS-Developer-Portfolio/README.md

 <img src="https://i.imgur.com/GWhgmHz.png" alt="Onin Sibua">

-<div align="center"> A creative professional who has developed an interest in coding, now a self-taught iOS developer with a strong emphasis on SwiftUI. </div>
-<div align="center"> I ♥️ SwiftUI </div>
+<div align="center"> A creative professional who has developed an interest in coding, now a self-taught iOS developer with a strong emphasis on SwiftUI.
+I ♥️ SwiftUI </div>

 ---